-I am a PhD Candidate at Georgia Tech in the School of Mathematics.
+I am a sixth year PhD Candidate at Georgia Tech in the School of Mathematics.

 My primary research focus is within probability.
 Some of my interests include percolation, first passage

 percolation, random cluster models, and random growth models.
 My advisor is Michael Damron.
 Beyond math research, I really enjoy programming

 and you can check out some of that here.

 (with M. Damron) Non-optimality of invaded geodesics in 2d critical first-passage